adeharo9/repo-updater/README.md

 In order to detect what kind of VCS a repository uses, it searches for the specific hidden folders of each of them in the following order:

-- .git
+1. `.git`
-- .hg
+2. `.hg`
-- .svn
+3. `.svn`

-Which means in case you have a mixed VCS (typical case is a SVN repository inside a git one), they'll be detected following the former ordering.
+Which means in case you have a mixed VCS (typical case is a SVN repository inside a git one), they'll be detected following the former order.